 IPv6 became a draft standard in 1998 and was later established as an Internet Standard in 2017.
 It is represented as eight groups of four hexadecimal digits, separated by colons.
 IPv6 also implements hierarchical address allocation methods, which enhance routing capabilities and increase the limit of routing tables.
 Some important characteristics of IPv6 are:

-- It provides support towards storing of the unlimited number of IP addresses and becomes a favorable choice for interactions between neighboring nodes.
+- Provides support for storing an enormous number of IP addresses, making it a preferred choice for communication between neighboring nodes.

-Head To Head Comparison Between IPv4 vs IPv6 (Infographics)
+Head To Head Comparison (Infographics): IPv4 vs IPv6

-Below is the top 9 difference between IPv4 vs IPv6
+Below are the top 8 differences between IPv4 vs IPv6:

-- Internet Protocol version 4 (IPv4) is basically the fourth version of the Internet Protocol (IP) and was initially published in 1981.
-Internet Protocol version 6 (IPv6) is the latest version of the Internet Protocol (IP) and it became a draft standard in 1998 and later established as Internet Standard in 2017.
+- Internet Protocol version 4 (IPv4) is the fourth version of the Internet Protocol (IP) and was first introduced in 1981.
+Internet Protocol version 6 (IPv6) is the latest version of the Internet Protocol (IP), which became a draft standard in 1998 and was established as an Internet Standard in 2017.